food-and-service

 The 2026 Numbers, Without the Doom Spiral

-The BLS projects 3% growth for concierges through 2033, with 5,300 annual openings [Fact].
+The BLS projects 2% employment growth for concierges from 2024 to 2034, with about 6,800 annual openings over the decade [Fact].
 Most growth is in luxury hospitality and residential — segments where guests pay specifically for the human touch.

 What Has Actually Changed Since 2022